Making Waves: Tradition and Innovation in Honors

 to begin the submission process (you must be logged-in to the SRHC to submit the proposal).

 Proposals will need to include an abstract of no more than 30 words for inclusion in the conference program as well as a longer abstract for proposal consideration.
 Proposals may be traditional oral presentations of 10-15 minutes, poster presentations, digital film, music, or exhibition of artistic works.
 In addition, we invite presentations on best practices in honors as well as faculty/staff roundtables.

 All proposals will be reviewed after the January 31 deadline and submitters will be notified of the status of their submissions no later than Monday, February 10, 2014.

 All presenters and attendees will be required to register for the conference.
 The deadline for early conference registration is February 28, 2014.
-Details on how to register will be posted soon.
+Click Here for Conference Registration Form.

 The registration costs are as follows:

 Late Registration Fee: Students: $175 Faculty/Staff: $200

 The conference will be held at the Savannah Marriott Riverfront and the room rate for conference attendees is $152 per night, plus taxes.
 The deadline to reserve rooms at the conference rate is March 5, 2014.
 Click Here

 The conference will kick-off on the morning of Thursday, March 27 with a City as Text™ exploration of the historic district of Savannah.
 This will allow students and other attendees to critically engage this beautiful and historic city.